Associate Professor of Hebrew, German & Comparative Literature Convener of German

-- Associate Professor of Hebrew, German & Comparative Literature
+- Title Associate Professor of Hebrew, German & Comparative Literature

 PhD, Harvard University

-Abigail Gillman is Associate Professor of Hebrew, German, and Comparative Literature in the Department of World Languages and Literatures, where she is also Convener of the Hebrew Program.
+Abigail Gillman is Associate Professor of Hebrew, German, and Comparative Literature in the Department of World Languages and Literatures.
 She teaches courses on modern German literature; Hebrew literature; Israeli Cinema; and Religion and Literature (cross-listed as XL and RN).
 She teaches and lectures in the Core Curriculum, and has also taught in the CAS Writing Program.

-Gillman is an active member of the Jewish Studies faculty, and is currently interim director of BU’s Elie Wiesel Center for Jewish Studies.
+Gillman is an active member of the Jewish Studies faculty, and served as interim director of the Elie Wiesel Center for Jewish Studies in 2016-17.

 She has taught online courses on Jewish literature and film at Hebrew College in Newton.